A return to Gower30th December 2012

-My itinerary was to take me southeast and away from the terminus of the Gower Way.
-Another development since my last visit to Gower was the instatement of the Welsh Coast Path though it has been in place long enough for some of the signage to have fallen prey to the elements so careful use of a map is needed in places too.
+My itinerary was to take me south-east and away from the terminus of the Gower Way.
+Another development since my last visit to Gower was the instatement of the Welsh Coast Path, though it has been in place long enough for some of the signage to have fallen prey to the elements, so careful use of a map is needed in places too.
 Some of its course already had been sampled on my Rhossili Down circuit and there was to be more to come.
-Being along the coast gained me a cooling sea breeze that was strong enough for kite flying and there were some enthusiasts making the most of the conditions on offer.
+Being along the coast gained me a cooling sea breeze that was strong enough for kite flying and some enthusiasts were making the most of the conditions on offer.

-On initial stages, there were a good few folk around but there was to be more in the way of solitude later on in the walk.
+In the initial stages, there were a good few folk around, but there was to be more in the way of solitude later on in the walk.
 Many of these may have been on circular strolls and those can be left behind to go their own way.
-So it appeared after passing Fall Bay and doing the same for Mewslade Bay meant an inland deviation and attendant loss and regain of height that reminded me of a hike from Newgale to St. David’s that I did on that Pembrokeshire trip; this yomp was to have less of that though.
+So, it appeared after passing Fall Bay and doing the same for Mewslade Bay meant an inland deviation and attendant loss and regain of height that reminded me of a hike from Newgale to St. David’s that I did on that Pembrokeshire trip; this yomp was to have less of that, though.

 Return train journey from Macclesfield to Swansea, with a change at Bristol Parkway on the outbound journey and at both Cardiff Central and Birmingham New Street on the return one.
 Bus service 118 from Swansea to Rhossili and travel on the same service from Port-Eynon to Swansea.